-You will need access to a computer with Office 2013 on it.
-They are of course available in our labs for you to do your assignments.
-If you use a MAC or an older version of MS Office, you will not have access to many of the required Themes, you will have to complete your assignments in our labs.
-I do NOT accept MS WORKS files.
+You will need access to a computer with Microsoft Word on it.
+Computers are of course available in our labs for you to do your assignments.
+You may use a Mac, but you must submit your assignments in Microsoft Word or RTF format.
+I do NOT accept Microsoft WORKS files.